 Location: Siang Khau Lu Cultural Kitchen

 Fee includes: Welcome tea, introduction to Taiwanese rice, hands-on Kueh-making (8–10 pieces), and all ingredients.
-You’ll take home your finished cakes and a printed recipe.

 Ingredients We Use